The short version

 - Larger agencies: enterprise contracts into the tens of thousands per month

-Usually paid at the agency level; individual agents don't subscribe directly.
+Usually paid at the agency level.
+Individual agents do not subscribe directly.

 SCAYLED